ismamz/next-transition-router/README.md

 ### Programmatic navigation

-Use the `useTransitionRouter` hook to seamlessly manage navigation (`push` and `replace`) while incorporating page transitions.
+Use the `useTransitionRouter` hook to seamlessly manage navigation (`push` and `replace`).
 It works identically to the [Next.js `useRouter`](https://nextjs.org/docs/app/api-reference/functions/use-router) hook, offering a familiar API with added support for transitions.

 ```tsx
 'use client';